aksh-git/CampusFlowPublic/README.md

 * Monitor the whole system and make changes & updates to the system, via using the admin dashboard.
 * Perform all the high level operations, to monitor the system by restricting and allowing task & privilages and make needed changes.

-## Be a part of the project.
-You can be  a part of the project by contributing to the project.
-Interest in contributing to the CampusFlow project!

-There are many ways in which you can get involved and help us to improve the system.
-One area where we could use your expertise is in writing documentation for the project.

-Here are some areas where you could help with documentation for CampusFlow:

--   **User guides :** Create step-by-step guides that show users how to use the system, from setting up their account to accessing different features and functions.
--   **Technical documentation :** Write detailed documentation that explains how the system works, including its architecture, data model, and APIs.
--  **UI/UX design :** If you have experience in user interface or user experience design, you can help us improve the look and feel of the system by creating wireframes, mockups, or design prototypes.
--  **Testing :** You can help us test the system and identify bugs or issues that need to be addressed.
-This can be done by following our testing guidelines and reporting any problems you encounter.
--  **Development :** JavaScript developers with experience in Express.js can contribute to CampusFlow by building new features, fixing issues, optimizing performance, reviewing code, and improving documentation and testing.

 ### Contact :

 > write [email](mailto:sharewithakashyadav@gmail.com)